 Until sometime back working for men’s rights was a taboo.
 Activists were not so comfortable using their own names and openly proclaiming that they were fighting for men’s rights.
-Especially, after Dec ’12 Delhi gang rape the situation had become worse.
-Many men’s rights activists had received threat to their lives for protesting against feminazi actions following the Dec ’12 incident.
+Especially, after Dec ’12 Delhi gang-rape the situation had become worse.
+Many men’s rights activists had received a threat to their lives for protesting against feminazi actions following the Dec ’12 incident.
 Many have lost their friends, relatives for supporting men’s rights in any manner.
 So these activists were active only virtually or used pseudo names for activism.

 But there are some activists who are fighting for men’s rights for as long as last seven years or more.
-Although these men came to men’s rights after getting false cases against them but they had continued their fight for a long time.
+Although these men came to men’s rights after getting false cases against them but they continued their fight for a long time.
 These men told us that working for men’s rights in India is awesome and very rewarding.
 We tried to understand why these men continue to fight for men’s rights.

 Amartya Talukdar, Kolkata